jyao1/openspdm/readme.md

    mutual authentication (ENCAPSULATED message)

+   Timer (for heartbeat ?)

-   command and response: HEARTBEAT, KEY_UPDATE, GET_ENCAPSULATED
+   command and response: GET_ENCAPSULATED

 4) Other architectures such as Arm, AArch64, RiscV64, or Arc.